sgmselli/Devify/README.md

 ## Tech stack
 Frontend in ReactJS,
-Backend in Python Django,
+backend in Python Django,
-Database as postgres hosted on AWS
+database as postgres hosted on AWS

 Django RestFramework is used to connect the frontend and backend, where Redux is used as a state management tool.
 Postman was used to test the api calls.